bparanj/crystal/computer/electronics/zettel/voltage-divider.md

 Example: Let's design a voltage divider for a 5V input to provide a 2V output to a 100kΩ load: 1) Determine the divider ratio: 2V/5V = 0.4.
 2) Choose a divider current 10 times the load current.
 Load current = 2V/100kΩ = 20µA, so aim for 200µA divider current.
 3) Calculate total divider resistance: R = 5V/200µA = 25kΩ.
 4) Split this into R1 and R2 to achieve the 0.4 ratio: R1 = 15kΩ, R2 = 10kΩ.
 5) Verify: Unloaded output = 5V * 10kΩ/(15kΩ + 10kΩ) = 2V.
 6) Check loaded output: R2 paralleled with 100kΩ = 9.09kΩ.
 New output = 5V * 9.09kΩ/(15kΩ + 9.09kΩ) = 1.89V.
 The output only dropped by 0.11V under load, demonstrating effective minimization of loading effects.

 5. Question: How do voltage dividers apply in real-world applications?
-Atomic Idea: Voltage dividers find applications in various electronic circuits, including level shifting, biasing in amplifiers, creating reference voltages, and interfacing sensors with different voltage requirements.
+Atomic Idea: Voltage dividers find applications in various electronic circuits,  level shifting, biasing in amplifiers, creating reference voltages, and interfacing sensors with different voltage requirements.
 Analogy: The versatility of voltage dividers in electronics is like the versatility of ratios in cooking.
 Just as a chef uses ratios to adjust recipes for different serving sizes or to balance flavors, engineers use voltage dividers to adjust voltage levels for different circuit requirements.
 Example: Let's explore a real-world application of a voltage divider in interfacing a temperature sensor: 1) Consider a temperature sensor that outputs 10mV per °C, with a range of 0°C to 100°C (0V to 1V output).
 2) We need to interface this with an analog-to-digital converter (ADC) that has a 0-5V input range.
 3) Design a voltage divider to scale the 0-1V sensor output to 0-5V: Use a 4kΩ resistor for R1 and a 1kΩ resistor for R2.
 4) The divider equation becomes: $V_{out} = V_{in} * \frac{5kΩ}{1kΩ} = 5V_{in}$.
 5) This scales the sensor output by a factor of 5, matching the ADC input range.
 6) In practice, you'd also consider loading effects and potentially add a buffer amplifier.
 This example demonstrates how voltage dividers enable interfacing between components with different voltage ranges.